EECS150/asic_labs_fa21/lab5/spec.md

 ## Question 4: Trade-offs

 a.)
-Rerun the flow using your old design.
+Re-run the flow using your old design.
 You may prevent clobbering of files in `build` by setting the `OBJ_DIR` variable when typing make commands to something other than `build` for the old design.
 Using the area and power values from Innovus, how does the performance improvement from the dual-unit design compare to area occupation and power consumption increase compared to your old design?

 b.)
-Modify your gcd coprocessor.v to take an input parameter in terms of number of clock cycles we want our design to meet (`parameter TARGET_NUMBER_OF_CYCLES`) for this given testbench.
+Modify your `gcd_coprocessor.v` to take an input parameter in terms of number of clock cycles we want our design to meet (`parameter TARGET_NUMBER_OF_CYCLES`) for this given testbench.
 Your code should generate a low area, low power design if the number is greater than that your simple gcd coprocessor can achieve, and it should generate the dual-unit design if it is lower.
 Submit